-I’m back with a recipe for kookoo bademjan (aubergine/eggplant kookoo), that is, a Persian dish I find easiest to call a frittata to give my readers an idea of what the dish is all about.
-Like a frittata, a kookoo is an egg-based dish.
+I’m back with a recipe for kookoo bademjan (aubergine/eggplant kookoo).
+Kookoo is a Persian dish I find easiest to call a frittata to give my readers an idea of what the dish is all about.
+Like a frittata or omelette, a kookoo is an egg-based dish.

 I love aubergine but smoked aubergine is a whole different story for me.
-It goes into quite a few of my favourite dishes including this easy frittata, omelette or to be more precise, kookoo (or kuku) as it is called in Persian.
+It goes into quite a few of my favourite dishes including this easy frittata/ omelette/kookoo.
 The smokiness of the aubergine, the sharp burst of tangy barberries, and subtle spicing make this dish simply divine.
 Chicken adds to the flavour but vegetarians can easily omit it.

 Smoking aubergines on the BBQ is not hard at all but if you can’t smoke them go for grilling in the oven, hot as hell oven (240C), like I did with the ones in the picture below when it was too chilly outside.
 If you are barbecuing meat or chicken just throw your aubergines on the fire after everything else is done and ready, shut the lid and leave them there for an hour or so.
 Do check every twenty minutes so they don’t turn into a carbon pile by accident.